 Treatment for liver cancer

 A transplant involves removing the whole liver and replacing it with a healthy liver from another person (a donor).
 This treatment is effective for HCC, but it is generally used only in people with a single tumour or several small tumours.
-It is not usually recommended for cholangiocarcinoma (bile duct cancer).

 For tumours smaller than 3 cm, you may be offered tumour ablation.
 This destroys the tumour without removing it and may be the best option if you cannot have surgery or are waiting for a transplant.
 Ablation can be done in different ways, depending on the size, location and shape of the tumour.

 Thermal ablation – This uses heat to destroy a tumour.
 The heat may come from radio waves (radiofrequency ablation) or microwaves (microwave ablation).
 Using an ultrasound or CT scan as a guide, the doctor inserts a fine needle through the abdomen into the liver tumour.
 The needle sends out radio waves or microwaves that produce heat and destroy the cancer cells.

 Thermal ablation may be done using a local anaesthetic in the x-ray department or under a general anaesthetic in the operating theatre.
 Treatment takes 1–2 hours, and most people stay overnight in hospital.
 Side effects may include pain, nausea or fever, but these can be managed with medicines.